- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

 - 9 months after successful antibiotic treatment 35 patients (35/80 or 43.7%) tested positive for SIBO

-They also showed that older age, a history of appendectomy, and chronic use of PPI’s were associated with positive recurrence.
-This means that if you have other health issues which are causing issues with your gut function you will be more likely to relapse and be a chronic patient.
+They also showed that being older, having your appendix out, and chronically using proton pump inhibitors (like Prilosec) increased the chance of relapse.
+This means that if you have other health issues that are affecting your gut function you will be more likely to relapse and become a chronic SIBO patient.

-Basically, this study is very important to understand.
-It shows that antibiotics can definitely help a lot, but they most likely will not be a magic cure.
-They are only one piece of the healing puzzle.
-A lot of people deal with relapse and have to find other strategies to help maintain and prevent recurrence of their symptoms.
+This study is very important to understand; it shows that while antibiotics can definitely help a lot, they are only one piece of the healing puzzle, not a magic cure.
+Many people deal with relapse and have to find other strategies to help maintain their symptom relief while preventing recurrence.

-This is the magic question for any doctor, patient, or researcher dealing with SIBO or IBS.
-Whoever figures out a solution to the relapse problem will be a rockstar.
-Often times this condition can be chronic and like the study above showed, recurrence can occur after a successful course of antibiotics.
+This is the great question to ask any doctor, patient, or researcher dealing with SIBO or IBS.
+Whoever figures out the solution to the relapse problem will be a rock-star!
+As mentioned above, SIBO is often a chronic condition, and like the study above showed, recurrence can occur even after a successful course of antibiotics.

-The main reason recurrence occurs is thought to be because of an issue with the function of the gut or the migrating motor complex.
+It is thought the main reason recurrence occurs is that there is an underlying problem with gut function or the migrating motor complex (MMC).

-Some patients who develop bacterial overgrowth have damaged cleansing waves in their small intestine which means that they do not clear bacteria and undigested materials as well as other people.
+Some patients who develop bacterial overgrowth have abnormal MMC, meaning that the waves that normally cleanse their small intestine are not effective.
+Therefore, they do not clear the bacteria and undigested materials as well as other people.

 - Prokinetic agents (natural or pharmaceutical)

-- Fixing other issues in the body causing decreased motility
+- Fixing other issues that decrease gut motility

 - Reducing stress and making healthy life changes (high stress can decrease motility)